srinathm26/first/1_Requirements/README.md

-## ATM MINI PROJECT
+# ATM

 # Requirements

 ## INTRODUCTION

-Contact Management System is a simple project that is developed in the C platform.
-The main aim of this project is to manage contact details.
-It’s close to the cell phone contact manager.
-Moreover, it helps to add, delete, search and view all the contact details which we have stored in a folder.
+An Automated Teller Machine, better known as an ATM, is a specialized computer that makes it convenient for bank account holders to manage their money.
+It allows them to check their account balances, withdraw or deposit money, transfer money from one account to another, print a statement of account transactions, and even purchase stamps.
+By inserting an ATM or debit card in the machine and entering a Personal Identification Number (PIN), one can access the services above 24 hours a day, 7 days a week.

 ## FEATURES :

 Developed using the C language.

-The Program will do some tasks below to operate the ATM Machine:
+This Program will do some tasks below to operate the ATM Machine:

-The C Program can display the ATM Transaction.
+User can deposit Cash from ATM Machine.

 It has a PIN verification system to login to ATM Machine.